github/gh-net/README.md

 The `sudo` is required during extension installation on Linux due to https://github.com/cli/cli/issues/5456.
 Hopefully it won't be the case in the future.

-⚠️ If your Codespaces use non-default image, make sure that [GitHub CLI](https://cli.github.com/) is installed inside the Codespaces.
-The installation step can happen either in `Dockerfile` or in one of the `.devcontainer.json` lifecycle hooks e.g. [postCreateCommand](https://code.visualstudio.com/docs/remote/devcontainerjson-reference).
-See https://github.com/cli/cli#installation for GitHub CLI installation instructions.
+⚠️ If your Codespaces use non-default image, make sure that [GitHub CLI](https://cli.github.com/) and SSH server are installed inside the Codespaces.
+It might be as simple as adding `"github-cli": "latest"` and `"sshd": "latest"` to `devcontainer.json` file!

 <br />